Mugiiwaraaa/DS-Project-6-CatVsDog_Image_Recognition/README.md

 * Designed an image recognition model that can classify between a cat and a dog.
 Developed an app using streamlit that takes the picture of a dog or cat as input and the ml model in the backend gives us the approrpiate classification.
 * Dataset - Part of a Kaggle Competition.
 The training archive contains 25,000 images of dogs and cats.
 Please check the data resources tab below.
-* Model - The major aim of in this project is to distinguish between a cat and a dog.
+* Model - The major aim in this project is to distinguish between a cat and a dog.
 Optimized a neural network model using Transfer Learning algorithm, making good use of a pre-trained model.

 ## Code and Resources Used ##
 **Python Version:** 3.10.5 <br />